What is IELTS?

 Do you have questions that you need answering?

-At IELC, we have helped thousands of people achieve their IELTS target and we’ve compiled a list of commonly asked questions that IELTS test takers ask.
+At IELC, we have helped thousands of people in our IELTS Course achieve their IELTS target and we’ve compiled a list of commonly asked questions that IELTS test takers ask.

 In this article, we will share 10 of the most commonly asked questions about IELTS and hopefully give you a clearer picture of what IELTS is all about!